Baseline Road Trailhead

 Two trails provide visitors the opportunity to experience a paved urban trail or escape to a secluded multi-use trail.

-The Greenway's SE 64th Avenue Trailhead provides parking and access to the paved and unpaved trails where they connect, offering an easy opportunity to experience two very different types of trails.
+The Greenway's Southeast 64th Avenue Trailhead provides parking and access to the paved and unpaved trails where they connect, offering an easy opportunity to experience two very different types of trails.

-The Baseline Road Trailhead features a five-mile, paved multi-use trail that is situated along former pastures that are being restored to the original longleaf pine, sandhill community.
-This trailhead, managed by Marion County Parks and Recreation, offers parking and amenities and, thanks to the generosity of the Felburn Foundation, a barrier-free, Boundless Playground®, designed to enable children of all abilities to learn and play freely together.
+The Baseline Road Trailhead features a 5-mile, paved multi-use trail situated along former pastures that are being restored to the original longleaf pine, sandhill community.
+This trailhead, managed by Marion County Parks and Recreation, offers parking and amenities and, thanks to the generosity of the Felburn Foundation, a barrier-free Boundless Playground, designed to enable children of all abilities to learn and play freely together.